 - Keeping away from others, minimum 1 metre

 - cover your mouth or nose with a tissue or clothing when coughing or sneezing (use your elbow!),

 - use a mask in transport or public places

-What consequences after this coronavirus crisis?
+What are the consequences after this coronavirus attack?

 The consequences of this unprecedented health crisis are enormous and the more the vaccination of populations is delayed, the greater the economic and health damage.
 We hope that this crisis will make the greatest number of citizens, political and economic leaders understand the priority to be given to the health of men and that of Nature.
 Nature includes many healthy carriers of viruses, which if continued to be abused, could trigger even more deadly health crises.
 This means strong and coordinated global measures to protect the environment, health, education and combat future pandemics.
 We’re just passing through this planet.
 Viruses know no borders as this crisis proves, nor pollution and environmental degradation.